The Pros and Cons of Building with SIPS Image 1

-The pros and cons of building with SIPs
+The Pros and Cons of Building with SIPs

 These prefabricated boards can then be simply slotted together to create the structure of the building, and the method is commonly used in the residential and commercial sectors.

-Energy efficiency
+Energy Efficiency

-The main benefit of building with structural insulated panels is that it’s super energy efficient.
+The main benefit of building with structural insulated panels is that they are super energy efficient.
 This energy efficiency is achieved in a number of different ways, the first one being that the material is a great thermal insulator.

-This is due to the insulating foam core, which allows homes to retain heat when it’s cold, and keep hot air out during warmer spells.
+With the panel's insulating foam core, it allows homes to retain heat when it’s cold, and keep hot air out during warmer spells.
 This effect is enhanced by the airtight construction.
 By minimising the leakage of air, this building method is able to better regulate the indoor temperature.

 Because of this airtightness, SIPs require a unique ventilation system known as mechanical ventilation with heat recovery (MVHR).
 Unlike traditional ventilation systems, they allow air to circulate in and out without losing heat.
 Again, this helps to make the building extremely energy efficient.